 Visit Student Health Services for testing options or to upload proof of vaccination.

-It is important that ALL members of the UD community protect the flock by acting in ways to enhance safety and decrease the possibility of spread of COVID-19.
+As we return to campus this Fal, it is important that ALL members of the UD community protect the flock by acting in ways to enhance safety and decrease the possibility of spread of COVID-19.

 The Office of Student Conduct supports the University’s COVID-19 Guidelines for Students. and will continue to respond to incidents involving students who do not comply with COVID-19 expectations, including vaccination/exemption standards.

-Students who are found responsible for violating University policies will receive sanctions, including educational interventions to reinforce University expectations and disciplinary sanctions to hold them accountable (and allow for stronger action if behavior continues.)
+Students who are found responsible for violating University policies will receive sanctions, including educational interventions, to reinforce University expectations and disciplinary sanctions to hold them accountable (and allow for stronger action if behavior continues.)

 Students are encouraged to review all expectations below, to ensure they are aware of how to abide by the guidelines, and also to know how others should be acting as well.
 If you as a student observe others not following guidelines, you are encouraged to address the concern (respectfully and safely) or submit a COVID-19 report.